Yeh Jawaani Hai Deewani: Legacy

-Yeh Jawaani Hai Deewani remains one of the most popular romantic film in Hindi cinema.
+Yeh Jawaani Hai Deewani remains one of the most popular romantic dramas in Hindi cinema.
 It was named as one of the Bollywood's top ten most romantic movies by The Times of India and Filmfare.
 Time Out placed the film in its "The 100 best Bollywood movies" list.
 Ineye Komonibo of Marie Claire listed it as one of the 43 best Bollywood movies of all time.
 Jasmine Ting of Cosmopolitan cited it as one of the best Indian films.
 Radhika Menon of Paste listed it as one of the fifteen best Bollywood movies.

 Ranbir Kapoor and Deepika Padukone's performance has been noted as one of their most notable works.
 The film is also considered among the best Bollywood films made on friendship.
-Padukone's character Naina Talwar, became a popular character.
+Padukone's character Naina Talwar, in particular, became highly popular.
 Anmol Mahato of Film Companion noted: "Naina Talwar starts out as a shy, under-confident person who thinks she is not cool enough but evolves into a person, who is unapologetically in love with herself and her regular dal-chawal life."
 Padukone later went onto to say about her role, "Naina Talwar came fairly effortlessly to me as I recognized a lot of me in the character."
 Pinkvilla and Cosmopolitan have named Naina among the strongest and inspirational female characters of Bollywood.